Anthropology Minor

 Focus of Study

-Through coursework, students will gain a broad perspective on human culture and will specialize in one of the four subfields.
-The minor program also enhances student preparation for graduate studies in a variety of related academic fields and for careers in museums, public-facing organizations, the arts, business, and many other fields.
+Students in the minor will gain a broad perspective on human cultural development and will specialize in one of the four subfields.
+The minor program also enhances student preparation for graduate studies in a variety of related academic fields and for careers in museums, public-facing organizations, the arts, business, and many other arenas.

 Program Requirements